 So, you need to change your investment strategy.
-The idea is to withdraw enough to help you get by now while holding enough in reserve to finance the rest of your life.
+The idea is to withdraw enough to help you get by while holding enough in reserve to finance the rest of your life.

 1. Estimate how long your savings must last

-Of course, you can’t know how long you’ll live, so we’re talking here about estimating the longest you might live, so you won’t run out of money.
+Of course, you can’t know how long you’ll live, so we’re talking about estimating the longest you might live, so you won’t run out of money too soon.

 2. Calculate annual expenses

 To plan your finances in retirement, you’ll need specific spending data, not estimates.
 If you have budgeted and tracked your spending, you’ve got the data you need.
 If not, it’s a good idea to get started now.

 Automatic tracking is simple with tools like those provided by Money Talks News’ partner You Need a Budget.
 We look at YNAB in “An Easy Way to Track Your Spending and Build Your Savings.”

 But a notebook or spreadsheet also will do just fine — as long as you keep it up.